A beginner's guide to energy infrastructure

 - Choosing an Indexed Product

 This section is designed for people that are brand new to energy infrastructure or those that simply want a refresher.
 Energy infrastructure, or midstream, companies are engaged in the transportation, storage, and processing of natural resources.
 These fee-based business models benefit from the abundance of natural resources in the US and generate consistent cash flows.
-An investment in midstream is an investment in the build-out of US energy infrastructure over the next several decades.
+An investment in energy infrastructure is an investment in North America’s continued production and consumption of transportable energy over the next several decades.

 The Very Basics